amd/mumps-build/README.md

 		```
 		cmake --build ninja_build_dir --verbose
 		```
-	3. Library metis.lib should be generated at ninja_build_dir\lib
+	e.
+Library metis.lib should be generated at ninja_build_dir\lib
-5. Boost libraries on windows
-	a.
-Required to read mtx files efficiently and quickly
-	b.
-Needed for aocl_amd.cpp test application that links to Mumps libraries and measure performance for a SPD .mtx file
-	c.
-Download sources and bootstrap as instructed in https://www.boost.org/doc/libs/1_55_0/more/getting_started/windows.html
-	d.
-Define BOOST_ROOT in tests/CMakeLists.txt
+5. If Boost is installed in a local directory or expect CMake configuration to choose a local Boost install instead of system install, then add the following two CMake variables during configuration: "-DCMAKE_PREFIX_PATH=<path to local boost installation> -DBoost_NO_SYSTEM_PATHS=TRUE".
+Note that "workflow preset" seem to have an issue finding non-system installation of boost at persent.

 ## Build
 1. Open Intel oneAPI command prompt for Intel 64 for Visual Studio 2019 from Windows Search box